 Introduction

-This Teacher Work Sample assignment provides an opportunity for the student to document the ability to create a unit of work based on assessment data to meet the needs of a specific needs of eight grade 9 students (Student A-H).
-The unit includes effective instructional strategies, such as use of multimedia, assessment planning, lesson planning, and individual focusing, to help the students in developing their best understanding to the content.
+This Teacher Work Sample assignment provides an opportunity for the student to document the ability to create a unit of work based on assessment data to meet the specific needs of eighth-grade nine students (Student A).
+The unit includes effective instructional strategies, such as the use of multimedia, assessment planning, lesson planning, and individual focusing, to help the students develop their best understanding of the content.
 This task requires the student to assess the learning outcomes of the students by using a pre and posttest.
 Content on Mathematical Algebra is used along with several instructional strategies and accommodations to evaluate students’ performance and provide opportunities to help them improve their skills.
-The Unit of work includes its objectives, the teaching strategies, daily content to be covered, and the assessment plan.
+The Unit of work includes its objectives, the teaching strategies, the daily content to be covered, and the assessment plan.

-Teaching is an important profession which requires a lot of efforts and cares to build the future of the students.
-A teacher helps the students in learning new concepts, and this cannot be done without lesson planning, assessment planning, or without using effective strategies or activities in the classroom.
+Teaching is an important profession that requires a lot of effort and care to build the future of students.
+A teacher helps the students in learning new concepts, and this cannot be done without lesson planning, assessment planning, or using effective strategies or activities in the classroom.
 This means that the better the teacher plans the lesson, the more effective the learner will be at learning new things (Pullen, 2011).
-Moreover, the teacher must include the motivation of the students in the lesson planning because motivation promoted the conceptual learning, enjoyment, and performance in the student, so the student begins to enjoy the lecture as well and thus really get command over the concepts.
-Providing stimulating learning environments will motivate students to take more interest in their course content thereby developing a deeper understanding of the concepts.
-Simply, motivation enhances the capabilities of the student to perform in the best way and thus will leave a very positive impact on the success of student (Anon, 2016).
+Moreover, the teacher must include the motivation of the students in the lesson planning because motivation promotes conceptual learning, enjoyment, and performance in the student, so the student begins to enjoy the lecture as well and thus really get command over the concepts.
+Providing stimulating learning environments will motivate students to take more interest in their course content, thereby developing a deeper understanding of the concepts.
+Simply put, motivation enhances the capabilities of the student to perform in the best way and thus will have a very positive impact on the success of the student (Anon, 2016).

 .
 The unit objectives are: